Termi7/spring-boot-API/README.md

 - Implements CRUD operations (Create, Read, Update, Delete)
 - Provides RESTful API endpoints for the customer application
 - Built using Spring Boot framework
-- Uses a MySQL database to store and retrieve data
+- Uses a Spring boot Repository  to store and retrieve data
 - Provides error handling and input validation

 ## Technologies Used